hpylieva/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 ### Transfer learning

-- Apply the knowledge you took in a task A and apply it in another task B.
+Apply the knowledge you took in a task A and apply it in another task B.
-- For example, you have trained a cat classifier with a lot of data, you can use the part of the trained NN it to solve x-ray classification problem.
+- For example, you have trained a cat classifier with a lot of data, you can use the part of the trained NN it to solve x-ray classification problem (also images).
 - To do transfer learning, delete the last layer of NN and it's weights and:
   1. Option 1: if you have a small data set - keep all the other weights as a fixed weights.
 Add a new last layer(-s) and initialize the new layer weights and feed the new data to the NN and learn the new weights.
-  2. Option 2: if you have enough data you can retrain all the weights.
+  2. Option 2: **if you have enough data** you can retrain all the weights.
-- Option 1 and 2 are called **fine-tuning** and training on task A called **pretraining**.
+Option 1 and 2 are called **fine-tuning** and training on task A called **pretraining**.
+NLP example of transfer learning: we trained a system: input audio, dows speech recognition.
+We can remove the last layer and fine tune this network for wake/trigger-word detection.
+But it is even better to retrain more last layers (randomly initialized).
+Here we have laerned from a big dataset (10k hours) how a human voice sounds like, what are components of human speech.

-- When transfer learning make sense:
+When transfer learning makes sense:
   - Task A and B have the same input X (e.g. image, audio).
   - You have a lot of data for the task A you are transferring from and relatively less data for the task B your transferring to.
   - Low level features from task A could be helpful for learning task B.

+Transfer learning is a sequential process: we learn from task A and after that learn on task B with knowledge transferred from results of learning on task A.

 ### Multi-task learning

 - Whereas in transfer learning, you have a sequential process where you learn from task A and then transfer that to task B. In multi-task learning, you start off simultaneously, trying to have one neural network do several things at the same time.
 And then each of these tasks helps hopefully all of the other tasks.
-- Example:
+Example:
   - You want to build an object recognition system that detects pedestrians, cars, stop signs, and traffic lights (image has multiple labels).
-  - Then Y shape will be `(4,m)` because we have 4 classes and each one is a binary one.
+  - Then Y shape will be `(4,m)` because we have 4 classes and each one is a binary one (so we find the probability of each class separately, not the probability of the input is of one of 10 classes).
   - Then
   `Cost = (1/m) * sum(sum(L(y_hat(i)_j, y(i)_j))), i = 1..m, j = 1..4`, where
   `L = - y(i)_j * log(y_hat(i)_j) - (1 - y(i)_j) * log(1 - y_hat(i)_j)`
+  And the main difference between this and softmax regression, is that unlike softmax regression, which assigned a single label to single example.
+This one image can have multiple labels.
 - In the last example you could have trained 4 neural networks separately but if some of the earlier features in neural network can be shared between these different types of objects, then you find that training one neural network to do four things results in better performance than training 4 completely separate neural networks to do the four tasks separately.
-- Multi-task learning will also work if y isn't complete for some labels.
+- It turns out that multi-task learning also works even if some of the images we'll label only some of the objects (Multi-task learning will also work if y isn't complete for some labels. ).
 For example:
   ```
   Y = [1 ?
 1 ...]
       [0 0 1 ...]